chromaui/chromatic-docs/access.md

 <details>
 <summary>Why can't I update my email account in Chromatic?</summary>

-Chromatic retrieves the email address associated to your account from your Git provider.
-Check your provider's account settings page on how to change your email.
+Chromatic retrieves the email addresses associated with your account from your Git provider.
+Check your provider's account settings page on how to add or change your email(s).

 </details>